cautiousadaptation/Drone-Route-Simulator/README.md

 The next step consists of configuring the following drone properties:

-- Battery consumption per block: it sets the percentage of battery consumed when the selected drone moves from a block to an adjacent block.
+- **Battery consumption per block**: it sets the percentage of battery consumed when the selected drone moves from a block to an adjacent block.
-- Battery consumption per second: it sets the percentage of battery consumed per second while the selected drone is flying.
+- **Battery consumption per second**: it sets the percentage of battery consumed per second while the selected drone is flying.
-- Initial battery: the initial percentage value for the selected drone.
+- **Initial battery**: the initial percentage value for the selected drone.
-- Wrapper checkbox: by checking this box, the user selects a drone with the wrapper implementation, while leaving the box unchecked means that the selected drone will flight according to its original behaviour.
+- **Wrapper checkbox**: by checking this box, the user selects a drone with the wrapper implementation, while leaving the box unchecked means that the selected drone will flight according to its original behaviour.
-- Automatic checkbox:  by checking this box, the user  turns the automatic pilot feature of the drone on, so it will move independently following a minimal path algorithm.
+- **Automatic checkbox**:  by checking this box, the user  turns the automatic pilot feature of the drone on, so it will move independently following a minimal path algorithm.
 On the other hand, leaving the box unchecked implies that the user will pilot the drone manually.

 Controls for piloting drones manually:
 - **R** key: turn on/off the drone.